 \section{Simulation studies}

-In this section we investigate how the new method performs under a variety of different simulated data generating processes and modeling assumptions, in an effort to build confidence in the empirical analysis above. \begin{itemize} \item Section \ref{bivar_simsec} shows that when the data are generated according to a linear bivariate probit model our new approach is able to recover the the true parameter values, despite being based on a more flexible non-parameteric machine learning specification. \item Section \ref{nonlindgp} shows that our approach can recover true average treatment effects when the data is generated according to more complicated non-linear data generating processes (and $f$ is correctly specified).
-This section also explores how mis-specification of $f$ affects the accuracy of the treatment effect estimates. \item Section \ref{E-val_sec} compares the estimated risk ratios to the corresponding E-values (as was done in Figure~\ref{E-val-ratio_audit}), but using simulated data. \item Section \ref{mono_section} demonstrates the improved statistical precision of using the monotonicity constraint in BART. \end{itemize}
+In this section we investigate how the new method performs under a variety of different simulated data generating processes and modeling assumptions, in an effort to build confidence in the empirical analysis above. \begin{itemize} \item \autoref{bivar_simsec} shows that when the data are generated according to a linear bivariate probit model our new approach is able to recover the the true parameter values, despite being based on a more flexible non-parameteric machine learning specification. \item \autoref{nonlindgp} shows that our approach can recover true average causal risk ratios when the data is generated according to more complicated non-linear data generating processes (and $f$ is correctly specified).
+This section also explores how misspecification of $f$ affects the accuracy of the treatment effect estimates. \item \autoref{E-val_sec} compares the estimated risk ratios to the corresponding E-values (as was done in \autoref{E-val-ratio_audit}), but using simulated data. \item \autoref{mono_section} demonstrates the improved statistical precision of using the monotonicity constraint in BART. \end{itemize}